minetest/minetest/README.txt

 $ cd ..

 Build a version that runs directly from the source directory:
-$ cmake . -DRUN_IN_PLACE=1
+$ cmake . -DRUN_IN_PLACE=TRUE
-$ make -j2
+$ make -j <number of processors>

 Run it:
 $ ./bin/minetest

 - Use cmake . -LH to see all CMake options and their current state
-- If you want to install it system-wide (or are making a distribution package), you will want to use -DRUN_IN_PLACE=0
+- If you want to install it system-wide (or are making a distribution package), you will want to use -DRUN_IN_PLACE=FALSE
-- You can build a bare server or a bare client by specifying -DBUILD_CLIENT=0 or -DBUILD_SERVER=0
+- You can build a bare server by specifying -DBUILD_SERVER=TRUE
+- You can disable the client build by specifying -DBUILD_CLIENT=FALSE
 - You can select between Release and Debug build by -DCMAKE_BUILD_TYPE=<Debug or Release>
   - Debug build is slower, but gives much more useful output in a debugger
 - If you build a bare server, you don't need to have Irrlicht installed.
   In that case use -DIRRLICHT_SOURCE_DIR=/the/irrlicht/source

 CMake options
 -------------